Dr Rachel Woodlock

 Picture of Dr Rachel Woodlock.

 Rachel Woodlock is a Lecturer in Islamic Studies at the Asia Institute, University of Melbourne and Acting Deputy Director of the National Centre for Contemporary Islamic Studies.
 She is an academic and writer who researches and teaches about Islam and Muslims.
+She also holds a keen interest in incorporating GenAI tools into research and teaching.

 Her most recent work is "Islam and Gender Reform" in The Oxford Handbook of Islam and Reform, ed.
 Emad Hamdeh and Natana Delong-Bas (Oxford University Press, forthcoming).
 She co-edited Fear of Muslims?
 International Perspectives on Islamophobia with Douglas Pratt (Springer, 2016), an evidence-based examination of Islamophobia in both 'old-world' Europe and the 'new-world' of America and Australia, and also Southeast Asia.
 She also co-wrote For God's Sake: An Atheist, a Jew, a Christian and a Muslim Debate Religion (Pan MacMillan, 2013), discussing some of life's biggest questions.